UMAprotocol/UMIPs/UMIPs/umip-23.md

 1. BCH/BTC should be queried for from Binance, Huobi, and Coinbase Pro for the given timestamp rounded to the nearest second.
 The results of these queries should be kept at the level of precision they are returned at.
 2. The median of the BCH/BTC results should then be taken.
-3. This result should be rounded to six decimal places.
+3. This result should be rounded to eight decimal places.

 Additionally, [CryptoWatch API](https://docs.cryptowat.ch/rest-api/) is a useful reference.
 This feed should be used as a convenient way to query the price in realtime, but should not be used as a canonical source of truth for voters.
 Users are encouraged to build their own offchain price feeds that depend on other sources.